Skip to main content

 What Drives Our Money Decisions?

-He says our money choices are often driven by emotions such as fear, uncertainty, or the desire to avoid complexity.
+Money choices are often driven by emotions such as fear, uncertainty, or the desire to avoid complexity, rather than a calm comparison of options.

 Why People Resist Taking Action